+While previous research has demonstrated the importance of age in predicting likelihood of pelvic exam screening (Bang et al., 2012; Waller et al., 2011), we found no relationship between age and intentions to have a pelvic exam in this sample.
+The most likely reason for this is that we sampled a fairly narrow age range of women (18-30 years) compared with previous studies (Bang et al., 2012; Waller et al., 2011).

 Previous research has reported that female genital self-image was a significant predictor of gynaecological exam behaviors (DeMaria et al., 2012; Herbenick et al., 2011).
 In the current study, although in the first regression model genital self-image was a significant predictor of intentions to have a pelvic exam in future, when other relevant variables (years resident in U.K., sexual and relationship history, and fears and apprehensions about having a pelvic exam) were added to the model, genital self-image dropped out as a significant predictor.
+Interestingly, DeMaria et al. (2011) reported genital self-image was only predictive when paired with having had vaginal-penile intercourse or anal intercourse in the past three months; having had a vaginal intercourse partner was the primary predictor of pelvic exam behavior.
+This suggests that recent sexual behavior, and associated self-perceived risks, may be a stronger predictor of gynecological exam behaviors than genital self-image.

-The current sample was a small convenience sample of women who were likely more educated and more fluent in English than Asian women in the general U.K. population (Martin et al., 2004).
-The total mean score for ATWGS was also somewhat higher in this sample compared to Herbenick’s (2009) sample (M = 28.37, SD = 3.36 compared to M = 26.48, SD = 4.70).
+There were several limitations of the current study.
+The sample was a small convenience sample of women who were likely more educated and more fluent in English than Asian women in the general U.K. population (Martin et al., 2004).
+The fact that fluency in English was one of the participant inclusion criteria may partly explain the lack of any significant differences between Asian and non-Asian women in intentions to seek a pelvic exam.
+Another potential limitation was that although we obtained information on the number of times women had sought pelvic exams, we did not obtain information on how long ago the last pelvic exam was done.
+If participants had recently had a pelvic exam, they may have been less likely to have reported that they would seek a pelvic exam in the near future.

+The total mean score for ATWGS was somewhat higher in this sample compared to Herbenick’s (2009) sample (M = 28.37, SD = 3.36 compared to M = 26.48, SD = 4.70).
 It should be noted that Herbenick’s (2009) sample included both men and women.
 It is very likely that men would find the questions related to smell and taste of female genitals easier to answer than women (e.g., because of experience of cunnilingus) and indeed some of our female participants commented that they found these items difficult to answer.
 In comparison to the FGSIS, fewer studies have been published using the ATWGS measure; it is possible that the measure may not be as suitable for women as for men.

 Notwithstanding the above limitations, the findings of this study provide insight for healthcare and medical professionals in understanding the factors that may influence women’s decision to obtain gynaecological exam and care and in guiding the development of health promotion programmes for cervical screening, targeted particularly at young women.